Pivot joint

 In animal anatomy, a pivot joint (trochoid joint, rotary joint or lateral ginglymus) is a type of synovial joint whose movement axis is parallel to the long axis of the proximal bone, which typically has a convex articular surface.

 According to one classification system, a pivot joint like the other synovial joint—the hinge joint has one degree of freedom.
-Note that the degrees of freedom of a joint is not the same as a joint's range of motion.
+The degrees of freedom of a joint is not the same as a joint's range of motion.

 Movements

 Pivot joints allow rotation, which can be external (for example when rotating an arm outward), or internal (as in rotating an arm inward).
 When rotating the forearm, these movements are typically called pronation and supination.
 In the standard anatomical position, the forearms are supinated, which means that the palms are facing forward, and the thumbs are pointing away from the body.
 In contrast, a forearm in pronation would have the palm facing backward and the thumb would be closer to the body, pointing medially.